 T.J.
 Maxx and Marshalls do have some irregular merchandise in the stores, but not a lot of it.
 The irregular items are clearly identified and the discount is already figured into the price.
 While some shoppers will try to haggle the prices down even further, the store management follows pricing policies that limit this kind of negotiation.

 This is not the case with damaged merchandise.
 Management does have some flexibility to drop the selling price of a product that is damaged, but again, they work within the company policies on how much additional savings they can take off of the price.
 This does not mean that shoppers should not ask for a price adjustment on damaged merchandise that they want to buy, but they need to keep their expectations on a more conservative side.

 Consider Buying Discounted Gift Cards

 T.J.
-Maxx and Marshalls do not distribute coupons, run category promotion, or hold store-wide sales, so when shoppers are looking for additional savings that go beyond the price on the tags, they will often look online for a discounted gift card.
+Maxx and Marshalls do not distribute coupons, run category promotions, or hold store-wide sales, so when shoppers are looking for additional savings that go beyond the prices on the tags, they will often look online for a discounted gift card.